Kelvinson/Kelvinson.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Mechanical Engineering and Automation Engineering, University of Science and Technology Beijing, 2012.08-2016.07
+* B.S. in  and Automation Engineering, University of Science and Technology Beijing, 2012.08-2016.07
-* M.S in Electrical and Computer Engineering, Code Monkey University(CMU), 2018-2019
+* M.S. in Electrical and Computer Engineering, Code Monkey University(CMU), 2018-2019

 Work experience
 ======